ActuallyPenny/Quartz/README.md

 # Quartz
-Project files for various VR gadgets
+Project files for various VR gadgets.
+Use at your own risk.